filippo-orru/personal-site-hugo/content/about-me.md

 #### Modern Web Development
-Kotlin, React, JavaScript, and Elm.
+{{< notice warning >}}
+Kotlin • React • JavaScript • Elm • Typescript • Svelte
+{{</ notice >}}

 As my biggest project, I created a custom survey creation platform and then wrote my thesis about it.
 [Read more about the survey creator]({{< ref "/blog/bachelor-thesis" >}}).
+It is integrated into the Studo Newsroom, which is a platform that allows partner companies to publish content for the Studo news feed.

+Over the course of multiple months and a few UI iterations, I was responsible for development of the survey creator, survey fill-out page, and response evaluation views.
+Later, I worked with a colleague to integrate the survey fill-out page into the app, allowing users to respond right from the news feed.
+This proved to be very valuable, as it increased survey response rates.

+{{< image src="images/survey-creator.png" alt="The survey creator" >}}
+    The survey creator.
+{{< /image >}}

+Like most of Studo's web projects, the survey creator is written in Kotlin and transpiled to JavaScript.
+Kotlin provides a number of benefits for developers, especially on smaller teams.
+Everything is type checked and because we can access the same class from both backend and frontend code, API contracts are kept at the compiler level.
+We use React through a Kotlin wrapper that ensures type safety for all properties and functions.

+In my Bachelor thesis, I compared the survey creator against Google Forms and SurveyJS.
+Spoiler alert: mine was found to be easiest to use, hitting one of the main goals.
+The thesis and thesis defense were both graded `very good` (1).
+I've summarized the creation process and thesis findings in a blog post, which you can read [here]({{< ref "/blog/bachelor-thesis" >}}).

-#### Backend Services and Databases
+#### Backend Services, Databases, DevOps
-Kotlin, Rust, MongoDB, Ktor.
+{{< notice warning >}}
+Kotlin • Rust • MongoDB • Ktor • SQL • Java • Python • Unix • Nginx • Node
+{{</ notice >}}

-We were contracted by the [Unversity of Applied Sciences Campus02](https://en.campus02.at/) to create a digital attendance tracking solution.
+We were contracted by the [University of Applied Sciences Campus02](https://en.campus02.at/) to create a digital attendance tracking solution.
 As part of this, I developed a service that syncs all data between the campus management system and Microsoft Teams.
 This included the following.
 - Ongoing communication with our client.
 Reacting to their wishes and bug reports.
 - Writing a custom wrapper for the MS Graph API featuring easy authentication, rate limiting, exponential backoff, and more.
 - Knowing when to ask for help from senior coworkers.

+I deployed the server for my game 'Four in a Row' on a cheap Ubuntu server.
+Writing systemd and nginx configuration from scratch introduced me to the world of DevOps.
+Later, I went on to writing my own CD tool that automatically publishes new server and app versions.

 #### Head of User Support